Fun and Free Things to Do in San Francisco

 Bigfoot, Sasquatch, Yeti, Yeren, Yowie; this creature adorns many names and an elusive history.
 In 1958, the legend began when journalist Andrew Genzoli featured a letter sent in from one of his readers regarding Bigfoot in the Humboldt Times.
 The letter clearly stated that loggers, at the time, were coming across mysteriously humongous footprints — unman-like footprints — in Northern California.
 Although Genzoli never gave the letter much thought, he hoped it would be a fun anecdote for his readers; however, the response from the readers was intense.
 Colleague and fellow journalist Betty Allen jumped on the wagon along with Genzoli, publishing another article regarding the footprint—claiming that the witnesses named it “Bigfoot”.
 And, so it began.
 Almost nine years after the first sighting of Bigfoot in Willow Creek, the footage was released that visibly showed a creature roaming the same area.
 The footage was subject to various tests from many experts to determine its authenticity.
 To this day, there's no official decision on whether the video is real or fake; thus leaving room for imagination.
 Nevertheless, the Bigfoot obsession grew amongst Californians and the legend strung a series of similar sightings.
 According to the Travel Channel, the Golden State ranked second in the states among Bigfoot sightings.
 With 1,697 sightings recorded, California is the place to go to connect with mythical animals like this one.

 The origins of the name are unclear to this day — Puerto Rican newspapers began officially using the term El Chupacabra in 1992 — but sources date the term going back further than that.
-The literal translation of the word means “goat sucker” and that sure is something to be scared of.
+The literal translation means “goat sucker” and that's absolutely something to be terrified of.

 The mythical creatures have had many sightings in South America and California.
 It's often described as a lizard or dog-like animal, about three to four feet in height, with a hairless body and ridged spine.
 Others have referred to the creature as being kangaroo-like, due to its ability to hop about.
 Reports have identified the cool mythical creatures as rather large rat-like beings, while others compare them to the cousin of gargoyles with wings.
 The descriptions are many, but none have come to a final conclusion as to what this horrific creature who terrorizes humans and animals actually resembles.
 Tiny but mighty—the chupacabras have been responsible for livestock mutilation and bloody corpses in many areas in Southern California.
 Reports even stated sightings all the way in NorCal.
 Legend has it that these creatures don't bleed when shot and have a condition known as the paralytic gaze, which is mainly attributed to vampires.